pragsmike/PromptCritical/docs/prompt-representation.md

 If a prompt is mutated, a new prompt file will be created to hold the mutated offspring prompt, along with the new prompt's metadata.

 Once prompt text has been written into a file, it is immutable.
-The *text* is never changed, Prompts are often analyzed to compute metrics (entropy, kolmogorov complexity, and the like) and the computed metrics are added as metadata field in the front matter.
+The *text* is never changed.
+Prompts are often analyzed to compute metrics (entropy, kolmogorov complexity, and the like) and the computed metrics are added as metadata field in the front matter.